Captricity/java-captools/README.md

 Very basic functionality at this point.
 Currently, this script demonstrates how to create a batch, add a batch file to that batch and list existing unprocessed batches and templates.

+This code was built against Java 1.8.0_40.

+In order to use this code, you will also need a Captricity API Token.

 ### Dependencies